leaflabs/www.leaflabs.com/posts/leaves-love-spring.md

 One use for high resolution ADC sampling is real time audio work!
-With the right low pass filter (which can be just a couple resistors and capacitors) the high speed PWM ports on the Maple can pump out reasonable audio-frequency waveforms.
-Okie has been working on a basic audio shield with nice active filters and other goodies.
+With the right low pass filter (which can be just a couple resistors and capacitors) the high speed PWM ports on the Maple can pump out reasonable audio-frequency waveforms. okie has been working on a basic audio shield with nice active filters and other goodies.

 <center>